LifelessJelly/OOP_Project/README.md

 ## The project - IT Employment Infobase
 Here at Operating On Peasants LLC, we are looking for the employees that are the best among the best.
 With hundreds of applications every day, a more productive solution is to be made.
-### Enter Project Jigglypuff (completely unrelated to the Pokemon we're just bad at making names)
 Main features
 - Add, Delete, Edit applicant all the basic shit